jphp-group/jphp/packager/README.md

 gradlew packager:install
 ```

-- Add the jppm bin path to your system properties.
+- Add the jppm bin path to your system properties:
+On Linux use `$HOME/.jppm/dist` for bin path.
+On Windows use `%UserProfile%\.jppm\dist` for bin path.

 - Restart your console!

 After all of this the `jppm` commend will available in your console.